-Sometimes it’s really frustrating to try to remove a file or a folder in a git working repository, but it seems that our configuration doesn't work at all.
+Sometimes it’s really frustrating to try to remove a file or a folder in a git working repository, but it appears that our configuration doesn't work whatsoever.
+Even more, it can lead to us pushing a wrong file to code reviewers, and that’s not professional at all.

 So, to fix this problem, I decided to write this easy-to-follow, blog post on how you can ignore a file or a folder using the .gitignore